 Once you've added a card to your deck, a lot of online dictionaries have audio clips of native speakers you can grab and add to the card.
 This will help train your ears to hear sounds you might not otherwise have been able to.
 Languages are filled with sounds that sound similar but are subtly different, and as we grow older and more accustomed to our native language, it gets harder and harder to discern those differences.

 But why stop at training recognition?
 Using audio clips can help train recall as well.
 Make sure to parrot back the pronunciation every time you review the card, as this will train muscle memory in your mouth and make it effortless to recall the word or phrase again in a real conversation.

 Review every day

 Perhaps the most important step in this whole process: setting up a review schedule and sticking to it.
-I recommend reviewing all of your due cards every morning when you're fresh and (relatively) full of energy.
-Waiting until late at night when you're zapped of energy and motivation will make it that much easier to put off reviewing until the next day.
+I recommend reviewing all of the cards in your inbox every morning when you're fresh and (relatively) full of energy.
+Waiting until late at night when you're drained of energy and motivation will make it that much easier to put off reviewing until the next day.

 So, when should you "learn" new cards?
 In contrast to reviewing cards in the morning, I find that learning new material is best done at night, before you go to sleep.
 Studies have shown that learning before going to sleep can help boost retention of those memories.